danielbarbosa-developer/LotsWebAPI/README.md

 ### Data Base ###

 * The web API uses the Firebird data base installed on the server;
-* You need to download Firebird and set up access to the bank in appsettings.
+* You need to download Firebird and set up access to the base in appsettings.